thoughtbot/ios-on-rails/book/iOS/posting_an_event.md

 1. We need to serialize a JSON dictionary of required event information into data so we can set that as the POST request data.
 This is why we created the method `[event JSONDictionary]` on our event object.

 2. We don't need to change the headers at all.
-When we call `createEvent:withCompletionBlock:`, we have already set the headers to include the current user's ID with `createCurrentUserWithCompletionBlock:`.
+When we call `-createEvent:withCompletionBlock:`, we have already set the headers to include the current user's ID with `-createCurrentUserWithCompletionBlock:`.

 ### Handle the Response